SiddhantSadangi/python_projects/README.md

 # python_projects
-Small python projects for a beginner (me)
+Small python projects by a beginner (me)